-Now we have been chosen to host the 2017 IAWRT International Biennial, and in August we re-elected Jola Diones-Manangun as President slong with a new set of officers, ready for the challenge ahead.
+Subsequently, we were chosen to host the 2017 IAWRT International Biennial, and in August we re-elected Jola Diones-Manangun as President slong with a new set of officers, ready for the challenge.

 (From left) Board members; Marvie Matura, Yanni Roxas, Ilang-Ilang Quijano; Treasurer; Ronalyn Olea; Secretary; Sonia M. Capio; Vice President; Lynda Garcia; President; Jola Diones-Mamangun. (pic by Jo Maline Diones-Mamangun)

-We envision a society where there is genuine freedom of the media and where gender-sensitive and responsible journalism is present.
+We envision a society where there is genuine freedom of the media with gender-sensitive and responsible journalism at its core.

 IAWRT Philippines is committed to uphold and defend media freedom and educate and support women in media to promote responsible and gender-sensitive journalism.